ells101/codingnotes/javaNuggets.md

 ------

 - `Optional<T>` is a container object.
 It communicates the possibility of a null value.
 Expressive and safer alternative to returning null values.
+- Introduced with functional programming paradigms is the `::` operator, aka "method reference operator".
+It's shortcut syntax for lambda-like expressions.

 Bitwise
 ------